Scroll down to view the guide.

 Position and depress the cutting head so the blade touches the plastic at the top.
 Apply thumb pressure to the cutter and draw the blade down the material in one continuous motion.

-Select the glass wheel position on the turret and place the glass on the machine from the right hand side.
+Select the glass cutting position on the turret and place the glass on the machine from the right hand side.
 Clamp the glass lightly in the machine.

-Press to engage the cutter fully (with the black ratchet knob switched to ‘On’) and move the cutting head to the top of the glass to be cut.
+Raise the cutting head above the top edge of the glass and press to engage the cutter fully (with the black ratchet knob switched to ‘On’).
+Then lower the cutting head to the top edge of the glass to be cut.
 The glass cutting wheel will automatically adjust itself for the thickness of the glass.

 Gently draw the cutter onto the glass and down to the bottom of the machine in one gentle smooth and continuous motion where it will disengage automatically.